 American Landmark Properties real estate investments typically pay a regular 8% disbursement annually.
 There is a 70/30 gains split at the time of the asset sale, with investors receiving the 70% share according to their ownership stakes.

 The investment period varies widely depending on the type of investment.
-American Landmark Properties equity investments can range from five to more than 10 years.
+American Landmark Properties equity investments typically average five years.
 Please review the expected hold period for each investment before making an investment.

-In a passive real estate investment, the investor makes an upfront capital investment as an equity-based vehicle and then receives an ownership stake in that investment.
-From this, the investor is paid dividends or other types of regular income that is somewhat automated.
-American Landmark Properties real estate investments typically pay a regular 8% disbursement annually and then split gains at the time of the asset sale 70/30, with investors receiving the 70% share according to their ownership stakes.
+In a passive real estate investment, the investor makes an upfront capital investment as an equity-based vehicle and then receives an ownership stake in that investment, from which the investor is paid dividends or other types of regular income that is somewhat automated.
+American Landmark Properties real estate investments are typically structured to pay a monthly 8% preferred distribution and then split gains at the time of the asset sale typically 70/30 with investors receiving the 70% share according to their ownership stakes.

 When investing in a REIT, most investors have little to no information regarding actual properties the REIT invests in and cannot select their own investments.
 With American Landmark Properties, investors can invest in individual properties, giving added transparency and control over the investment process.
 In addition, REITs are such large entities that they can rarely participate in many of the opportunistic mid-market investments that American Landmark Properties typically finds — both on- and off-market.

 Although no investment is guaranteed, one benefit of investing with American Landmark Properties is that you are investing in a company that holds physical assets in select markets.
 This is important because even if the project does not perform as expected, the real property that is acquired holds intrinsic value and can be sold to mitigate losses.